What Spirithome.com is:

 - It's not a set of evangelistic tracts.
 I hope you come to believe in Christ, if you don't already.
 That hope stands behind everything I write.
 But Spirithome.com carries out this hope by simply sharing the knowledge and the understanding.
 The rest is left to the Spirit.

 - It's not apologetic material.
-I did not write it to expose false or twisted beliefs.
+It was not written for the purpose of exposing twisted or false beliefs.
 If, as Spirithome.com shares the knowledge and understanding, lies and liars become exposed, so much the better.
 The hope is that you learn how to discover for yourself, in your situation, who's fooling whom.

 - It's not a church or ministry organization.
 I take no donations from users, I have no staff, no officers, no affiliates, no tax exemption, no organization.
 Spirithome.com holds no worship services, seminars, fund raisers, or tent rallies.
 I am held accountable by a small core of people, on an informal basis.